VikeLabs/uvic-course-scraper/README.md

 `npx jest --watch` will put Jest into watch mode, which will execute tests as files change.

+`npm run mytest` is a helper command that allows you to run only the test file you want to run.
+Replace the file path in package.json for "mytest" to the path of the test file you wish to test.

 # Developer Tools
 This repository contains a CLI to make development related tasks easier.